ammarhakim/ammar-simjournal/je/je21/je21-lin-gke-em.rst

 Note that only the zeroth-order Hamiltonian acts on the perturbed distribution, while the full linearized Hamiltonian acts on the equilibirum distribution.
-The linearized electromagnetic become:
+The linearized electromagnetic field equations become: Ampere's law
-Ampere's law

 .. math::